xyproto/elfinfo/README.md

 # ELFinfo

-Tiny program for emitting only the most basic information about an ELF file.
+Tiny program for emitting the most basic information about an ELF file.

 Can detect the compiler used to compile even a stripped binary for Go, GCC and FPC.

-Installation (development version):
+## Installation (development version)

     go get github.com/xyproto/elfinfo

-Example usage:
+## Example usage

     $ elfinfo -c sh
     GCC 8.1.1